-This UTC Assessment provides an accurate citywide tree canopy estimate of 31% in 2009 and provides gross estimates of possible tree canopy increase as well as estimated values for the ecosystem services provided by this tree canopy.
+This UTC Assessment provides a reasonably accurate citywide tree canopy estimate of 31% in 2009 and provides gross estimates of possible tree canopy increase as well as estimated values for the ecosystem services provided by this tree canopy.
 This information can inform City Council, boards and commissions and staff in future decision-making regarding tree canopy goals, regulations, and management policies.
 However, a number of questions remain unanswered that may be important to consider with these tree management decisions.

-The City's information on the composition (tree species and sizes) of the UTC is limited to the inventory of street trees completed for approximately three quarters of the City's right-of-ways in 2003 and the vegetation studies completed for Hamlin, Shoreview, Boeing Creek, and South Woods parks in 2008.
+The City's information on specific tree species and sizes of the city's tree canopy is limited to the inventory of street trees completed for approximately three quarters of the City's right-of-ways (ROW) in 2003 and the vegetation studies completed for Hamlin, Shoreview, Boeing Creek, and South Woods parks in 2008.
 It is not known whether there has been any change in tree species diversity, nor how or why this might have changed.
 Similarly, the City's information on the health of our trees and associated understory vegetation is limited to these ROW and park studies.
 No information is available on the health or management needs for trees on private property or public schools and campuses.